 Notice that the Lamentations author does not consider God unjust or in the wrong for what He has done to Judah and Israel.
 He accepts the punishment as a result of God’s anger toward them, and he understands how God has rejected Israel because of sin.
 Unlike so many today, whose faith cannot seemingly handle much adversity whatsoever, he maintains his confidence in YHWH as the Ruler of the Universe while suffering His wrath.
 But he still wants to know for how long God will forget Israel.
 He still begs God to turn back to Israel and to restore her as of old (Lamentations 5:20-21).

-Perhaps the author of Lamentations is aware of the message of hope and promise from the prophets during the “latter days” (cf. Isaiah 11, 65, Jeremiah 31, etc.).
+Perhaps the author of Lamentations is aware of the message of hope and promise from the prophets during the “latter days” (cf. Isaiah 11:1-10, 65:17-25, Jeremiah 31:31-34, Joel 2:28-32, etc.).
 We cannot know for certain.
 But we can see from his writings that if he is aware of that promise, it seems very distant from him.
 He, and Israel, have drunk the full cup of wrath of YHWH, and while he knows that YHWH is Sovereign, and hopes that God will turn back toward Israel, all he knows is that Israel is as forgotten and forsaken and that YHWH remains exceedingly angry with Israel.

 And thus the book ends.
-The question– why has God forgotten Israel, forsaking her for many days?– remains unanswered.
+The question remains unanswered: why has God forgotten Israel, forsaking her for many days?
 It remains unanswered not because there is no reason that could be given, but because the pain and suffering is still acute.
 Whatever may happen in the future is not clearly known.
 All that the author knows is that Israel is still rejected, still cast off, still forgotten, and therefore YHWH must still be angry with her.

 Yes, there would be brighter days ahead.
 People would return to Jerusalem, but it would be ruled over by outsiders.
 The promises of the “latter days” would find their fulfillment in Jesus and the Kingdom He established.
 Yet, until the day of resurrection, days of distress and anguish continue to occur.
 There are times in all of our lives when we must live with the unanswered question.